AdarshTripathi23/GPS-Time-Series/README.md

 # aboa
-GPS time time series for Aboa research station in Dronning Maud Land, East Antarctica
+GPS time time series analysis for Aboa research station in Dronning Maud Land, East Antarctica

-Full paper may be found here: http://bit.ly/aboagps
+Took Help as a Reference from this paper: https://www.sciencedirect.com/science/article/pii/S0273117722002022

 5000 daily PPP positions and 15-year long time series are also available.
 See the supplement material or [here](rs10121937/supplement).